Spam costs bloggers. Make no mistake.

 Putting it all together

 If you were really keen, you could easily combine some of these methods.
 Just remember, Akismet does cost money and to some it is worth it.
-I’m not discounting that, and you could potentially use the two free alternatives to combat spam even more!
+For me it is worth it because it has a quota.
+Meaning nobody has unlimited use without paying.

 So what is your favourite way of combatting spam?
 Do you have a method not listed here?
 There are plenty of them out there, and I’d love to hear back from you.
 Comment below and let us know!